-Our licensed attorneys at Lynch Law Firm can help guide you through the claims process after suffering an injury in an accident.
+Our licensed attorneys at Lynch Law Firm, PC can help guide you through the claims process after suffering an injury in an accident.
 We know what it takes to build a strong personal injury case in your favor.

 Wait Too Long to Take Legal Action

 While it is not always possible to take immediate legal action following an accident due to the severity of your injuries, it is critical that you make an effort to do so as soon as you are able.
 Evidence can become lost or forgotten over time if quick efforts are not made to preserve it.

 As soon as you are able, write down your personal account of what happened, recording all relevant information no matter how minor it may seem.
 Collect the names and contact information of all witnesses at the accident scene – your attorney can contact these witnesses for statements that may be used to build your case.

 Another reason you want to take legal action as soon as possible is to avoid issues with the statute of limitations.
 This is the legal timeframe you have to take action following an incident, which is two years from the date of the accident in most cases in New Jersey.
 After the statute of limitations has expired, you are unlikely to be able to pursue legal action.

 After you have sustained an injury, it is important that you stick to the facts whenever you must speak about the incident that caused your injury or the injury itself.
 Do not make false claims or exaggerate the severity of your injuries.